Benzodiazepines and Women

 Because benzodiazepines could be excreted in breastmilk, breast-feeding mothers who take benzodiazepines regularly should avoid breast-feeding.

 Mothers (and fathers) may lose many years with their children to the long term implications of benzodiazepine withdrawal syndrome and protracted withdrawal syndrome.
 Both syndromes can render a parent too disabled to fully care for their children, or spend quality time with them.

 Women Benzodiazepine Activists Speaking Out

-On January 24, 2017, inspired by Sonja Styblo, Christina Souza (pictured) and Lauren Omartian presented testimony on the toxicity of benzodiazepines to the Massachusetts Commission on the Status of Women.
+On January 24, 2017 Christina Souza (pictured) and Lauren Omartian presented testimony on the toxicity of benzodiazepines to the Massachusetts Commission on the Status of Women.
 A writer and photographer from the Sentinel & Enterprise covered the hearing held at the Leominster Public Library.